PaceWalker14/Surrogate-Shopper/README.md

 This app was developed as part of a university coursework project to explore how mobile technology can be used to solve real-world problems, especially in areas like community support and communication.

 On the backend, the app makes use of a MySQL database and PHP scripts to handle user registration, login, messaging, and request handling.
 All data is stored and retrieved from the server using SQL queries via HTTP requests.
+It does this using a university lamp server.

 Just a quick note: since the app was developed specifically for Android, it can only be installed on Android devices.
 Also, it relies on a WITS-hosted server to connect to its database — which means the app will only function as long as that server remains up and running.